This is a (non-comprehensive) overview of gTrack

 plot(c(coverage.cn.gt, coverage.foreground.gt), fp + 1e5)

-specifies the track label that is shown to the
+The name specifies the track label that is shown to the

 right of a subplot.
 Arguments must be character vectors.
 The default

-behavior is to set name
+behavior is to set name to an empty string if

-is not specified, and otherwise to set
+y.field is not specified, and otherwise to set

-to the value passed to y.field
+name to the value passed to y.field.
+Below is

 an example of a scatter plot with and without a name